 Program grants and general support and contributions (collectively "contributions"): Contributions include U.S. government grants, foundation grants, corporate grants, and individual gifts.
 Such contributions are recognized as revenue as RFF receives unconditional funding or overcomes conditional barriers.
 For conditionally funded U.S. government grants and certain other conditional foundation and corporate grants, revenue is recognized as qualifying direct and allocated indirect expenses are incurred.
 Other conditional foundation and corporate grants are recognized as stipulations related to the purpose of the underlying agreements are satisfied by RFF.
-Conditional funding received in advance is reported as deferred revenue.
+Conditional funding received in advance is reported as a refundable advance.
 Revenue associated with reimbursable costs incurred in excess of advances and reimbursements is reported as grants receivable.

-Conditional contributions associated with funded U.S. government grants, but not yet expended or recognized, totaled \$2,143,950 and \$2,210,061 as of September 30, 2022 and 2021, respectively.
-Other conditional contributions not yet recognized totaled \$1,387,128 and \$1,747,696 as of September 30, 2022 and 2021, respectively.
+Conditional contributions associated with funded U.S. government grants, but not yet expended or recognized, totaled \$2,456,158 and \$2,143,950 as of September 30, 2023 and 2022, respectively.
+Other conditional contributions not yet recognized totaled \$2,095,584 and \$1,387,128 as of September 30, 2023 and 2022, respectively.